Wilfred/trifle/README.md

 # Trifle Lisp
 #### *A sweet and friendly lisp*

-Current status: Very very litle implemented.
+Current status: Litle implemented.
+Please see
+[the docs](docs/Introduction.md) to see what's available.

 Trifle is: